By Martin Johnes (Swansea University) and Alex Jackson (National Football Museum)

 At the time, he was one of only two black players who were regulars in the Football League, the other being Eddie Parris who played for Bradford Park Avenue, Bournemouth, Luton and Northampton.
 Parris won a single cap for Wales.
 His international cap came at a time when Wales were desperate for players.
 He did not have a good game and was never selected again.

 How much racism Parris and Leslie faced in the game is unclear.
 Both were regularly described in the press as ‘coloured’ but not by their local newspapers and research has not uncovered any reports of crowd abuse towards them.
 But newspapers might easily have wanted to ignore anything uncomfortable and, in a society where there were deeply-held feelings of white superiority, it is unlikely that the two never faced racism from crowds.
+Indeed, as the above 1925 cartoon suggests, questions of race seemed to make white society uncomfortable and it was easier to ignore it or turn it into a joke than to discuss its meanings.

 Both players were, however, popular with their own fans.
 This owed much to their skills and goals but was perhaps rooted in the fact that their colour made them different.
 In many ways, they were probably curiosities and they were sometimes referred to as notable personalities in the game.